-2017 Workplace profile 1 All manag ners - aggre gated c lata templa ate IMPORTANT - DO NOT COMPLETE if using the unit level profile option PLEASE READ the 'Instructions' tab for a step-by-step guide on how to complete this template If copying and pasting employee data from your worksheets, into this system-generated template only select data cells (no headings, no columns, no rows) You must ensure the information you are copying from the cell range in your worksheets is identical to the cell range you are pasting into in this system-generated template.
-ABOUT REMUNERATION DATA 1.
-Base salary and total remuneration amounts must be based on actual amounts paid to the employee, which are then converted to annualised and full-time equivalent amounts.
-Refer to 'Instructions' tab for full explanation.
-2. All employees INCLUDING the CEO must be included in the workplace profile BUT remuneration data is not required for: - the CEO (or equivalent- i.e. Head of Business in Australia) - managers who are casuals.
-Reporting level to CEO (for managers only) Manager occupational categories (generated as per your selection in the table at Step 2 in the portal); To make any changes, you will need to regenerate your template in Step 2.
-Reporting level to CEO (for managers only) i) enter 0 for the CEO; ii) enter -1 to -15 for managers (other than where the manager is more senior than the CEO and reports to Base Salary Only \$ se superannuation & other payments) ant: amounts in this column must be tried to annualised and full-time equivalent amounts must be averaged for each category tumn 6 Column 7 Total Remunera (includes base salary, plus sup payments) Components paid on a pro-re converted to an annualised and amount, fixed (or non-pro-rate amount, fixed (or non-pro-rate Amounts must be averaged to , plus superannuation & other ayments) n a pro-rata basis must be ised and full-time equivalent n-pro-rata) amounts must be I amount paid to employee enter +1) F М Total employees F М F м CEO Full-time permanent/ongoing Full-time contract (fixed-term) Part-time permanent/ongoing Part-time contract (fixed-term) Casual 1 KMP 8 Full-time permanent/ongoing Full-time contract (fixed-term) Part-time permanent/ongoing Part-time contract (fixed-term) Casual 7 Other executives/general managers 3.
-S. Full-time permanent/ongoing Full-time contract (fixed-term) Part-time permanent/ongoing Part-time contract (fixed-term) Casual Senior managers Full-time permanent/ongoing Full-time contract (fixed-term) Part-time permanent/ongoing Part-time contract (fixed-term) Casual Other managers Will state of the Full-time permanent/ongoing Full-time contract (fixed-term) Part-time permanent/ongoing Part-time contract (fixed-term) Casual 3 Sub-total: All managers
+2018 workplace profile

+1. All managers - aggregated data template

+1. All managers - aggregated data template

+- PLEASE READ the 'Instructions' tab for a MPORTANT PLEASE READ the "Instructions' tab for a step-by-step guide on how to complete this template.
+If copying and pasting employee data from your worksheets into this system-generated template, only select data cells (no headings, no columns, no rows).

+The number of employees for each workplace profile category must be the total number for all entities covered by this report (INCLUDING for the CEO/head of business).
+For example: - if three organisations are covered by this report, each will have a CEO/head of business.

+ABOUT REMUNERATION DATA CEOS/fleads of business in this workplace profile.

+Base salary and total remuneration amo Amounts in 'Total remuneration' MU Importantly - remuneration for each ST include the amount in 'Base salary' PLUS all othe r componen ts of remun neration paid. nualised and full-time e equivalent amounts.

+All employees INCLUDING the CEO/he the CEO/head of business a manager who is more senior than the C managers who are casuals. not required for :

+,

+Reporting level to No. of employees Base Salary Only \$ (exclude superannuation & other payments) Total Remuneration \$ (MUST INCLUDE base salary amount, plus superannuation & other payments)

+Manager occupational categories (generated as per your selection in the table at Step 2 in the portal); To make any changes, you will need to CEO/head of business (for managers only- generated as per your selection in the table at Step 2 in the portal): Employment Status refer above IMPORTANT: Salaries in this column must be: i) converted to annualised and full-time equivalent amounts AND ii) averaged for each category ii) components paid on a pro-rata basis must be converted to annualised and full-time equivalent amounts; ii) fixed (or non-pro-rata) amounts must be reported as actual amount paid to employee

+regenerate your template in Step 2 in the portal.
+To make any changes, you will need to regenerate your template in Step 2 in the portal.
+Column 3 Column 4 Column 5 iii) amounts must be averaged for each category

+in Step 2 in the pontal.
+F M Total employees Column 6 Column 7 Column 8 Column 9

+Full-time permanent/ongoing

+Full-time contract (fixed-term)

+CEO 0 Part-time permanent/ongoing Part-time contract (fixed-term)

+Casual Full-time permanent/ongoing

+Full-time contract (fixed-term)

+KMP Part-time permanent/ongoing Part-time contract (fixed-term)

+Casual 1 I.

+Full-time permanent/ongoing

+Other executives/general managers Full-time contract (fixed-term) Part-time permanent/ongoing

+] Part-time contract (fixed-term)

+Casual Full-time permanent/ongoing

+Full-time contract (fixed-term)

+Senior managers Part-time permanent/ongoing

+Part-time contract (fixed-term) Casual

+Full-time permanent/ongoing

+Other managers Full-time contract (fixed-term) Part-time permanent/ongoing

+Other managers Part-time permanent/ongoing Part-time contract (fixed-term)

+Casual - -

+Sub-total: All managers l